9 Ways to Create the Best Learning Environment at Home

 Back to school?
 Or stay at home?
-For many people, school this year may look a little different.
-Many schools are keeping students at home doing remote learning while other schools are having students participate in a mix of both remote and in-person learning.
+School this year may look a little different.
+Many schools are keeping students at home doing remote learning while other schools are having students participate in a mix of remote and in-person learning.

-Having your children learning from home may seem like a nightmare or overwhelming task.
-Or it may seem intimidating to turn your home into your child’s school.
+Having your children learn from home may seem like an overwhelming task, or it may feel intimidating to turn your home into your child’s school.
 But don’t worry, we have the best ways to create a more effective and comfortable environment for your child to get the best education while learning remotely.

 - Communicate with your child’s school.
 It’s important to determine what your child’s school expects and what resources the school is planning to offer.
 Make sure to communicate with the teacher to get a clear idea of how and when the teacher will conduct remote classes and also figure out due dates and how your child is expected to submit work and track progress.